-3.193.
+3.19089.
 To facilitate the review and assessment process for a facility or activity, the regulatory body should consider developing lists of approved equipment containing radiation sources, based on the submission of a certificate confirming compliance with international industry standards (e.g. of the International Electrotechnical Commission and the International Organization for Standardization).
-An expert with the appropriate skills or an independent accreditation laboratory of the State concerned, or of another State or an international organization, should issue the certificate in accordance with the results of a review of a generic safety assessment for the type of facility or activity.
-The generic safety assessment should be documented, together with a summary of the conditions of use of the equipment and any appropriate limitations on its use.
+In such cases, the basis for approval should be documented, together with a summary of the conditions of use of the equipment and any appropriate limitations on its use.